-The itinerary includes, to the West, two Atlantic ports: Safiand Essaouira; to the North the archaeological site of Sidi Bu Uthman; to the South, the Great Atlas, being Agmat the first stage towards the mountain, and Tinmel, as the last step in the historic trip.
+To the west, the route includes two Atlantic ports, Safi and Essaouira; to the north, the archaeological site of Sidi Bou Othmane; to the south, the High Atlas, with Agmat as the first step towards the mountains, and Tinmel as the last step on the historic route.
 Between the ocean and the mountain, the path allows us to gaze at the indelible Portuguese influence in the coastal cities; the solemn birthplace of two great empires of Western Islam; lots of different kinds of lands that adopt many hues from green colour to lilac, and where olive, apples, almonds trees and walnuts grow together and mingle.

 Itinerary 3.
 Heading to Fez

-In the centre of the plain of the Tadla, between Marrakesh and Fez, the route continues after the Almoravids trails.
+In the heart of the Tadla plain, between Marrakech and Fez, the route follows the tracks of the Almoravids.
 The Saharan warriors, in order to take over a huge empire, had to control first this major artery, of vital importance due to its strategic location.
 In ancient times it was named Tariq al-Makhzen.

-JalonThe route, which is filled with several centuries old kasbahs, superb constructions acting as the sentries of the Atlas massif, take us to the outskirts of a city brimming with culture and refinement: Fez.
-The most varied artistic and intellectual streams from western and eastern Islam once met here.
-Further beyond, Mequinez, the ancient sovereign, reveals its extraordinary patrimony: a sky illuminated by its minarets and the unique pyramid vaults of its palaces.
-This is a land where the olive tree grows, and the Mahloun flourishes (a popular sung poetry, whose far distant echoes evoke al-Andalus).
+For centuries, it has been marked by imposing kasbahs, sentries in the foothills of the Atlas Mountains, and leads to the banks of a city brimming with culture and refinement, where the most varied artistic and intellectual currents from both the West and the East came to the Muslim world: Fez.
+Beyond, Meknes, a former sovereign city, reveals its extraordinary heritage: a sky lit up by its minarets and the unique pyramid-shaped vaults of its palaces.
+A land where the olive tree grows and Malhun, the popular sung poetry whose distant resonances evoke al-Andalus, flourishes.

 Itinerary 4.
 Through the Atlantic plains

-Between Marrakesh and Rabat we follow the steps of the Almohads through the Atlantic plains.
+Between Marrakech and Rabat, we follow the footsteps of the Almohads, letting ourselves be carried away by the Atlantic plains.
 In these spots, the Almohads stop to found the “Camp of Victory” -as they first referred to Rabat- before continuing their unstoppable march beyond the Strait of Gibraltar.

 These oceanic coasts, on their turn, got several waves of moriscos and people from al-Andalus in exile.
 They were coveted by Portugueses, Spanish, Dutch and many of their villages were got to become principalities, being independent from any central power.
 Two of these cities are Morocco capitals: Casablanca, the economic one, and Rabat the politic.
 The route travels superb fortresses which watch the ocean, the coves of the corsairs of old, and the labyrinth of its medinas, where the traditional Hispano-Moroccan jobs still remain.